 - Prospects feel like their blog doesn’t convert anyone to signups/leads.

-If we were to use our pain point SEO strategy here, we might want to target a term like “blog post ideas,” which the Keywords Everywhere tool shows has an estimated monthly search volume of 4,400 searches per month.
+If we were to use our pain point SEO strategy here, we might want to target a term like “blog post ideas,” which our keyword research tool shows has an estimated monthly search volume of 4,400 searches per month.

 However, the reason I didn’t target that term for this post is because looking at the top ranking posts that show up under that keyword ends up being just lists of blog post ideas.

-When people search for “blog post ideas,” their intent behind that term is just to generate ideas for blog posts, not to learn the strategy behind how to do this.
+When people Google search “blog post ideas,” their intent behind that term is just to generate ideas for blog posts, not to learn the strategy behind how to do this.

 So I felt that it was better to target the term “content ideation” because if you’re searching for that term, you’re likely more interested in learning the strategy behind how to do this.

 Even though “content ideation” has way less search volume, I think it’s a better term for us to target because people searching “blog post ideas” are looking for quick solutions.
-This indicates that they are likely beginners, likely starting a personal blog, and not blogging for a business (and therefore not serious about investing in content marketing either via our agency or our course).
+This indicates that they are at the starting point, likely beginners, likely starting a personal blog, and not blogging for a business (and therefore not serious about investing in content marketing either via our agency or our course).

 See the difference?
-We will happily exchange search volume for search intent because our business model is not based on pageviews, it’s based on providing a few specific products (a service, and a course) to a specific audience.
+We will happily exchange search volume for search intent — which we determine by reviewing the search engine results page or SERP for that specific keyword — because our business model is not based on pageviews, it’s based on providing a few specific products (a service, and a course) to a target audience.